doki-doki-ai-edition/Mod/README.md

 **Overview:** Ollama is an open-source project that allows people to setup local language models on their machine in a far more user friendly way.
 They have both uncensored and censored models and the models are quantized (compressed) to run on low-end devices.

-**Pros**
-- Run models locally on your machine
-- Easy to setup
-- Privacy: Even if your internet is off, it'll still work
-- Uncensored: Freedom to say whatever

-**Cons**
-- Very Slow (depending on your hardware)
-- Quality isn't that great especially compared to what some APIs offer

 **Let's Start!**
 - Go to https://ollama.com/download